Do Email Marketing Right.

 Email is one the most valuable tools in a marketer’s toolbox and the statistics prove it.
-With email accounts forecasted to reach 2.9 billion by 2019, one can infer that the easiest way to reach the masses is to create successful email campaigns.
+With email accounts forecasted to reach 2.9 billion by 2019, one can infer that the easiest way to reach the masses is to create successful email marketing campaigns.
 So how does a business create a “successful” email campaign and become email marketing specialists?
-Well, it starts with collecting appropriate email addresses and understanding their customers.
+Well, it starts with understanding your customers and creating an appropriate email marketing list.

 Whether a business offers coupons, discounts, or free gifts as an incentive for customers to sign up for their email list, successful campaigns involve much more effort than just capturing emails and pushing messages.
 Ensuring that adequate attention is paid to how email addresses are collected, where they are collected, why they were collected, and what the consumer believes will be the result of the collection is key to email marketing success.

 First and foremost, ground your email marketing list in trust.
-Shady email capture and misleading promises are not a good way to start any relationship, especially a business to consumer (B2C) relationship.
+Shady email address capturing and misleading promises are not a good way to start any relationship – especially a business to consumer (B2C) relationship.
 Not only are there legal implications surrounding consumer permissions for email marketing, but unsolicited emailing can damage a brand’s reputation.

 To avoid these issues a business simply just asks permission to send periodic emails about XYZ.
 By asking permission and explaining what customers can expect in their inbox, you’re going to obtain email addresses from people interested in the information and more likely to engage.